johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-07-10-azure-devops-api-build-validations/index.md

 hide_table_of_contents: false
 ---

 Build validations are a great way to protect your branches in Azure DevOps.
-It's possible to use the Azure DevOps API to acquire build validations a project uses.
+It's possible to use the Azure DevOps API to acquire the build validations a project uses.
 This post shows you how using CURL and the Node.js API.

 ![title image reading "Azure Static Web Apps: Failed to deploy the Azure Functions" with an Azure Functions logo](title-image.png)

 ## Build validations

 We care about our `main` branch.
-We only want to allow changes to be made to it, if they meet some kind of quality benchmark.
+Before changes can be made to it, we want them to meet some kind of quality benchmark.
 In Azure DevOps these come in the form of branch policies.
 We're interested in a particular type of these called [build validations](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation):

 > A build validation policy queues a new build when a new PR is created or changes are pushed to an existing PR that targets the branch.
 The build policy evaluates the build results to determine whether the PR can be completed.